anphu7492/ideaslab.github.io/_members/hrishi.md

   twitter: hrishivish23
 ---

-I am a PhD student at IDEAS Lab.
-My research interests are to work on optimization of AI models, the integration of reliable AI methods into computer graphics, robotics and computer vision applications to accelerate their performance.
-Broadly put, I want to answer two important research questions – "How can we make AI more explainable and trustworthy?" and "How can we apply AI to solve problems that are difficult to solve using conventional methods?"
+I am a PhD student at IDEAS lab.
+My research interests are to work on optimization of AI models for scientific Machine learning, the integration of physics informed AI models into computer graphics and robotics to accelerate their performance.
+Broadly put, I want to answer to important research questions - "How can AI be used in conjunction with classical methods to model physics?" and "How can principles of mechanics and physics be modelled in graphics and robotics?".

-I am currently exploring the applications of Physics informed Machine Learning techniques for realistic motion synthesis.
+I am currently exploring physics informed neural architectures and stochastic approaches to model fluid behavior in a geometry agnostic and discretization agnostic manner to achieve atleast 5x the speedup compared to methods such as MPM, SPH and FEM.

 I have done multi-disciplinary research projects with various research groups.
-More recently I have worked on fairness analysis of Large pretrained Language Models at Purdue University, as part of my Master's research.
-I have also worked at ResconAI to design Neural Operator based architectures to solve Partial Differential Equations.
+More recently I have worked on fairness analysis of Large pretrained Language Models at Purdue University, as part of my Master’s research, with Dr. Tianyi Zhang.
+I have also worked at ResconAI, an MIT startup, to design Neural Operator based architectures to solve Partial Differential Equations.